Discharge advice for patients following cataract surgery

 What happens after surgery?

-You will be given some written instructions and a copy of your GP letter, plus some eye drops to take home.
-Your eye will be covered with a plastic shield.
-Please wear this shield until the next morning, then at night for the first seven nights.
-Please start your eye drops from the morning after your surgery.
+Before you go home, you will be given written instructions and a copy of your GP letter, plus some eye drops to take home.
+Please start using your eye drops from the morning after your surgery.

 How can I expect my eye to feel after surgery?